How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 6-Second Method

-The 6-Second Method works well for both regular and irregular rhythms.
-You use this method when the rhythm is not steady or when you want a more accurate count.
+The 6-Second Method works for both regular and irregular rhythms — use it when the rhythm isn't steady or when you want a more accurate count:

-1. Find a 6-second section on the EKG strip.
-Most EKG papers mark this with a line or a number at the bottom.
+1. Find a 6-second section on the strip (usually marked with a line or number at the bottom).

-2. Count the number of QRS complexes (R waves) in that 6-second section.
+2. Count the QRS complexes (R waves) in that section.

-3. Multiply that number by 10.
-This gives you the heart rate in beats per minute.
+3. Multiply that number by 10 for beats per minute.

-Note: If the rhythm is very irregular, you can use a longer strip, such as 15 seconds, and multiply the number of QRS complexes by 4.
+Note: If the rhythm is very irregular, use a longer strip (e.g., 15 seconds) and multiply the number of QRS complexes by 4.

 Square Counting

-Square Counting is another quick way to estimate heart rate, especially when you want to use the pattern of large boxes between R waves.
+Square Counting estimates heart rate from the pattern of large boxes between R waves:

 1. Start at an R wave that falls on a thick line (large box).